What is IFC?

 Whereas the Exchange File Format Structure allows the data described to be transferred from one computer system to another.

-Example: The .IFC file can be used to transfer the BIM model from Revit to Solibri
+Example: The .IFC file can be used to transfer the BIM model from Revitarrow-up-right to Solibriarrow-up-right

 Example